Curriculum Notes Year 8

 Analytical and evaluative writing becomes a more central part of learning this year and pupils will be expected to respond analytically to unseen extracts, textual passages and also write whole texts essays about characters or themes, including comparative pieces.

 There continues to be an expectation that all pupils will read widely throughout the course and will stretch themselves to tackle texts they find more challenging.
 They should talk about their reading with an adult at least once each week in order to discuss and extend their comprehension.
-Pupils will be expected to maintain a reading record.

-Mastery Assessment Objectives and pupils will have opportunities to review and correct these.
+Pupils will be assessed formatively in class every lesson via questioning, teaching marking, self and peer assessment.
+There is a cohort assessment each half term to monitor pupils’ progress against our Mastery Assessment Objectives and pupils will have opportunities to review and correct these.
 There will be a further assessment at a slightly higher level in the week before the May half term.

 Each week there will be two homeworks which should take approximately 25-30 minutes each.
 One may be a reading homework that relates to a library-based reading project.
 Pupils will have a weekly 30 minute library lesson where they are able to select books, discuss their reading, complete research tasks and survey the reading list.